You’ve just imported Foostepper – what now?

 Add a Footstepper component to your player (or any other game object that should use footsteps).

-The footstepper is responsible for finding a footstep source (and with that, using a footstep effect from a material) below a foot.
+The footstepper uses a raycast to find a footstep source (and with that, using a footstep effect from a material) below a foot.

 4. Set up how footsteps are played